 All applications should be returned to SEE along with the application fee of $50.
-A fee of $25 is charged to reapply each year.
 Application DOES NOT guarantee enrollment.

 SEE Priority Tiers